 Dr Michael Ni is currently Clinical Associate Professor in the Division of Community Medicine and Public Health Practice at the School of Public Health.
 He trained in internal medicine at Queen Mary Hospital, pursued postgraduate studies at Harvard University, and obtained a higher doctorate by research in psychiatric epidemiology from the University of Hong Kong.
 Dr Ni is a specialist in public health medicine and has been conferred Fellowships by the Hong Kong Academy of Medicine (Community Medicine), Hong Kong College of Community Medicine, and the United Kingdom’s Faculty of Public Health, and Membership of the Royal College of Physicians.

 As a public health physician, Dr Ni’s interdisciplinary research spans across different fields while maintaining a focus on population mental health.
 His primary area of research is in psychiatric epidemiology, and revolves around emerging and prevailing determinants of mental health.
-Since 2014, Dr Ni’s research programme has been supported by over 40 grants, including 26 as PI or Co-PI with funding over HK$100 million.
+Since 2014, Dr Ni’s research programme has been supported by over 40 grants and with funding over HK$100 million as PI.